nvim-lualine/lualine.nvim/CONTRIBUTING.md

 To create a custom theme you need to define a colorscheme for each of vim's modes.
 Each mode has a `fg` and `bg` field for every lualine section.
 You can add special effects with `gui`.

+Though the example shows a,b,c being set you can specify theme for x, y, z too.
+But if unspecified then they default to c, b, a sections theme respectively .
+ Also all modes theme defaults to normal modes theme.

 Adding theme is really easy in lua.
 Here is and example of a gruvbox theme.
 ```lua
 local gruvbox = {  }